nyuvis/patient-viz/spec.md

       <"connections">: [ // directed connections to other events (the direction is ignored for now)
         {
-          "event_id": $event_id, // the event id of the connected event "color": "#e78ac3", // the color of the connection "stroke_width": "1pt" // the thickness of the connection
+          "event_id": $event_id, // the event id of the connected event
+          <"color">: "#e78ac3", // the color of the connection or black
+          <"stroke_width">: "1pt" // the thickness of the connection or 4
         },
         …
       ],